matthiasanderer/gcp-resurrect/README.md

 ## 2 - Process the preemtion signal via shutdown script

-We assume you have a GPC preemtive instance ready to work with (not covering here how to get this up and running)
+We assume you have a GCP preemtive instance ready to work with (not covering here how to get this up and running)

 Adding the shutdown script is as easy as adding the code as metadata.
 (Either when creating the instance or click on "Edit" for the instance)